AdaCore/ada-spark-rfcs/considered/rfc-generalized-finalization.md

  - `Finalize` is called when an object of type `T` goes out of scope (for stack-allocated objects) or is explicitly deallocated (for heap-allocated objects).
-It is also called when on the value being replaced in an assignment.
+It is also called on the value being replaced in an assignment.

 However the following differences are enforced by default when compared to the current Ada controlled-objects finalization model: